 Unfortunately, because of the numerous limitations put on homeowners’ flood insurance policies, there is only so much one can do in order to protect someone who is relying on a government-backed flood insurance policy.

-Homeowners Flood Insurance
+Recovery Options for Homeowners Flood Insurance Claims Are Limited

 If a homeowner has a dispute over a flood insurance policy, the dispute must be filed in federal court, and it is extremely rare for federal courts to allow recovery for many types of claims, including bad faith.

 Commercial Flood Insurance

-Also hard hit by the flooding were churches and synagogues.
+Also hard hit by the flooding are churches and synagogues.
 Often, making a claim can take a long time, and a church that has been working on a tight budget based on the amount they get in the collection basket every week can often feel pressured by the time it takes to process claims.